Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 MinterEllison advised ASX listed company, Virtus Health Limited, on its acquisition of Canberra Fertility Centre.
 Canberra Fertility Centre specialises in assisted reproductive technology procedures such as gamete intrafallopian transfer (GIFT) and In vitro fertilisation (IVF) in the Australian Capital Territory.
 Virtus Health Limited is Australia's largest assisted reproductive services provider.
 Virtus acquired 100% of Canberra Fertility Centre.

-ACCO Brands Corporation (NYSE: ACCO) has signed a definitive agreement to acquire the remaining 50% of Pelikan Artline Pty Limited, its joint venture company serving the Australia and New Zealand markets.
+Advised ACCO Brands Corporation on its definitive agreement to acquire the remaining 50% of Pelikan Artline Pty Limited, its joint venture company serving the Australia and New Zealand markets.
 Pelikan Artline will be combined with ACCO Brands' existing businesses in Australia and New Zealand.

 MinterEllison advised Fortius Funds Management Pty Ltd on the sale of a 75% interest in 420 George Street, a 31-level Grade A office tower which sits above MidCity Centre Retail Mall on Pitt Street, Sydney.
 The 75% interest was sold to Investa Property Group via its wholesale fund, ICPF.
 The transaction was effected by way of the sale of units in intermediary holding trusts.